 Rocket Larkspur, Doubtful Knight’s Spur, Giant Larkspur

-Many Consolida and Delphinium species are/were very similar and are hard to distinguish from one another.
-The same common names are used for many species of both genera.
+Many Delphinium species are very similar and are hard to distinguish from one another.
+The same common names are used for many species.
 Previously, Consolida species were considered annuals and Delphinium species were considered perennials.
 Flowers of Delphiniums have four pistols and Consolida species have only one.
 Phylogenetic testing showed that Consolida is an annual clade nested within the Delphinium genus.
 Many years ago, like in the early 1980’s, I bought perennial Delphiniums from a local greenhouse.
 Their leaves and flower spikes were much different than than the plants on this page.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 My first experience with Larkspur was when I was living at the mansion in Leland, Mississippi.
 Suzanne (Dr. Skinner), had bought a lot of seeds from a seller on Ebay in 2009 and one package said “Larkspur”.
 After Suzanne died, I started my first blog called The Mystical Mansion and Garden.
 I did research about the Larkspur for the blog but I must have been confused because the photos were labeled Larkspur, Delphinium ambiguum, and Consolida ajacis… I moved back to the family farm in west-central Missouri and started the first Belmont Rooster Blog in 2013.
 I did a little more research but I was still confused about the Larkspur’s actual scientific name but I went with the name Consolida ajacis because these plants were self-seeding annuals and at that time it was an accepted scientific name…